 - Add your own icon

-Mighty Networks gives you some great options when it comes to events.
-Each community has an "Events" tab within it, and you can set up an event weeks in advance by filling in a bit of information (title, description, image, etc.).
-If you want to charge for an event, you could build it within a subgroup; this would give you the ability to “sell tickets,” run the event live, and also create a ton of discussion and hype around it.
+Mighty gives you some great options when it comes to events.
+Each community has an Events tab within it, and you can set up an event weeks in advance by filling in a bit of information (title, description, image, etc.).
+If you want to charge for an event, you can host in a gated Space; this would give you the ability to “sell tickets,” run the event live, and also create a ton of discussion and hype around it.
 One other neat feature Mighty Networks has is built-in Zoom functionality–so you can set up a one-click Zoom link for your event in the platform itself.